ravisantoshgudimetla/cluster-installer/README.md

 config, they should update the bindata.

 ## Why Go
 I initially started out in python but I wanted types so I was left with Go or Rust.
-I want to use go to generate a single binary for the usage
+I want to use `go`  to generate a single binary for the usage.

 ## How to run
 ```go